 If you input some data in the Pattern Editor, a colored slot automatically appears in the Pattern Matrix.

-The slots are re-sizable by clicking the square icons under the PM button:
+The slots are resizable by clicking the square icons under the PM button:

-If you left-click these icons, the slot height is changed.

-If you right-click these icons, the slot width is changed.
+If you left-click these icons, the height of slots are resized.
+If you right-click these icons, the width of slots are resized.